Paella/TwitterBootstrapBundle/README.md

 ## Installation

-Include this repository in your deps file:
+Include this repository in your `app/deps` file:

 ``` php